Get started with Adapty Mail

 Adapty Mail sends from your own domain.
 You add DNS records once — all campaigns use the same verified domain.

-1. In Adapty Mail, go to Settings → Email Domains.
+1. In Adapty Mail, go to Settings → DNS and, in the Email domains section, click Add domain.

-2. Enter your root domain (for example, yourapp.com) and click Preview.
+2. In the Domain field, type your root domain (for example, yourapp.com).
 Only apex domains are accepted — subdomains like app.yourapp.com are rejected at input.

 mail-email-domains.webp

-2. Optionally, add a DMARC TXT record on your root domain (recommended).
+2. Optionally, add the suggested DMARC TXT record on your root domain (recommended).

 email-domains.webp